src-bin/substrate-docs/www/src-bin.com/substrate/manual/domains-environments-qualities.md

 - Domain: _example_, Environment: _production_, Quality: _gamma_

 They all refer back to the same modules, parameterized according to their domain, environment, and quality plus the appropriate VPC and subnet IDs.
 The difference between them, then, is _when_ changes are deployed.

-Because domains are made out of AWS accounts, and because AWS accounts are notoriously awkward to delete, you should try to create domains that you believe will be (nearly) permanent.
-Thus, consider naming them after stable architectural or business units not e.g. speculative skunkworks projects.